lrebelo/Notes/Linux/README.md

 `pactl set-card-profile 0 output:hdmi-stereo+input:analog-stereo` - set audio output from both the analog and hdmi outputs.
 For the right output see the command that came before.

 `speaker-test` - makes an ungodly noise from the command line.. helpful for testing the sound.

+## Linux File System Tools/Commands

+`rsync -autzv _SOURCE_ _DESTINATION_` - recursive sync/copy tool(options are for: a archive, u update, t times, z compress, v verbose)

+`//192.168.1.256/share  /media/share  cifs  guest,uid=1000,iocharset=utf8  0  0` - mount as a guest

+`//192.168.1.256/share       /media/share  cifs username=USERNAME, password=PASSWORD, iocharset=utf8, sec=ntlm 0 0` - mounting samba on boot

+To add a space on in the path replace the space `\040`

+`df -h` - report file system disk space usage(h for human, m for megs)

+`blkid` - as root to find the UUID of local drives

+## Nodejs LTS (8.x) install for debian Linux 8

+**I normally do this throught as root rather than sudo for spead sake when configuring on a server not a dev machine**

+`curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -`

+`sudo apt-get install nodejs_`

+`apt-get install build-essential`

+**IF using ElementaryOS Loki**

+- go: `sudo nano /etc/apt/sources.list.d/nodesource.list` and change the distro name to xenial as the rep has no hook for loki

+**If upgrading..**

+`apt-get purge nodejs npm`

+## MongoDB install for debian Linux 8

+**I normally do this through root rather than sudo for speed sake**

+`echo "deb http://repo.mongodb.org/apt/debian jessie/mongodb-org/3.4 main" | tee /etc/apt/sources.list.d/mongodb-org-3.4.list`

+`apt-get update`

+`apt-get install mongodb-org`

+`service mongod start`

+`systemctl enable mongod` - in debian and sometimes ubuntu the service does not get set to auto start on boot

+### Setup /etc/mongodb.conf file

+`bindIp: 0.0.0.0` - setup to access from all IPs (or restrict for specific ranges or IPs)

+#### Security

+`db.createUser({user: "admin", pwd: "password", roles: [ { role: "userAdminAnyDatabase", db: "admin" }]} )`

+_security:_
+_authorization: "enabled"_  - Only add this after creating the admin user

+### Assorted Commands

+`use db` - use an existing db, if it doesn't it will create it uong data entry.

+`show dbs` - show list of databases.

+`show collections` - show list of collections.